codecentric/android-timer/README.md

     * combine both of the above
 * Option to keep the display turned on during the whole countdown

-Currently, this app is not available on Google's Play Store, but you can download the latest version of it from the [download](https://github.com/codecentric/android-timer/downloads) section here at github.
+Currently, this app is not available on Google's Play Store, but you can download the [latest version](https://github.com/downloads/codecentric/android-timer/android-timer.apk) of it from the [download section](https://github.com/codecentric/android-timer/downloads) section here at github.